adl/hoaf/README.md

   The true and false Boolean constants.

 - `IDENTIFIER`: `[a-zA-Z_][0-9a-zA-Z_.-]*`
-  An identifier made of letters, digits, `_`, `.` and `-`.
-Digits, `.`, and `-` may not by used as first character, and `t` or `f` are not valid identifiers.
+  An identifier made of letters, digits, `_`, `.`, and `-`.
+Digits, `.`, and `-` may not be used as the first character, and `t` or `f` are not valid identifiers.

 - `ANAME`: `@[0-9a-zA-Z_.-]+`
-  An alias name, i.e., "@" followed by some alphanumeric characters, `_`, `.` or `-`.
-These are used to identify atomic propositions or subformulas.
+  An alias name, i.e., "@" followed by some alphanumeric characters, `_`, `.`, or `-`.
+These are used to identify letters, atomic propositions, or Boolean formulas over letters or propositions.

 - `HEADERNAME`: `[a-zA-Z_][0-9a-zA-Z_.-]*:`
-  Header names are similar to identifiers, except that they are immediately followed by a colon (i.e. no comment or space allowed).
+  Header names are similar to identifiers, except that they are immediately followed by a colon (i.e., no comment or space allowed).
 If an `IDENTIFIER` or a `BOOLEAN` is immediately followed by a colon, it should be considered as a `HEADERNAME`.

 The character `.` is allowed in `IDENTIFIER`, `ANAME`, and `HEADERNAME` since version 1.1 of the format.